 Unfortunately, current trends are heading the wrong way, as stress at work is becoming both more common and intense.
-A recent Megatrends report from the CIPD noted that, while working hours in the UK remain fairly stable, people are increasingly being asked to meet tighter deadlines with fewer resources.2 Do you work with people who are casualties of this approach?
-When giving my keynote presentation at the BACP Practitioners’ Conference, I asked my audience this question.
+A recent Megatrends report from the Chartered Institute of Personnel and Development (CIPD) noted that, while working hours in the UK remain fairly stable, people are increasingly being asked to meet tighter deadlines with fewer resources.2 Do you work with people who are casualties of this approach?
+When giving my keynote presentation at the BACP Practitioners’ Conference earlier this year, I asked my audience this question.
 In reply, a packed roomful of hands shot into the air.
 As prevention is better than cure, now is a great time to step back, take stock, and address the growing epidemic of having too much to do.

 This article identifies four contributors to the trend of increasing overload, while also describing recovery strategies that can help our response.
 I make a distinction between functional and dysfunctional overload.
 Functional overload refers to temporary episodes of busyness that we recover from without injury.
 Dysfunctional overload is a more persistent condition where the strain of having too much to do results in harm to wellbeing, relationships and/or performance.

 Overload factor 1: email

 Can you remember a time when you felt excited to see new emails in your inbox?
 Things are different these days: in the time it takes you to read this sentence, another 20 million emails will have been sent.
 Global traffic grew from 30 billion emails a day in 2003 to 205 billion in 2015; this is estimated to rise to 246 billion emails a day by 2019.3 Reading and writing emails now consumes more than a quarter of many people’s working week.